 One Principle, Six Domains: Adversarial Control Analysis for AI Security

+Note (2026-03-19): This was an early exploration in my AI security research.
+The methodology has known limitations documented in the quality assessment.
+For the current state of this work, see Multi-Agent Security and Verified Delegation Protocol.
 I started with one question: if a network attacker can only control some features of network traffic, shouldn’t our IDS defenses focus on the features they can’t control?
 That question became a methodology.
 I called it adversarial control analysis (ACA) — classify every input by who controls it, then build defenses around the uncontrollable parts.
 It worked on intrusion detection.
 So I tried it on vulnerability prediction.
 Same result.
 Then AI agents.
 Then cryptography.
 Then financial fraud.
 Then software supply chains. ...

 March 16, 2026 · 4 min · Rex Coleman